-Many of the difficulties with risk management can be alleviated by a comprehensive insurance program.
-As this article is being written, several larger IPD projects have or are obtaining comprehensive IPD OCIP products.
-In the future, integrated OCIPs will be commonly used on larger IPD projects as they simplify liability waiver and allocation.
+Many of the difficulties with risk management could be alleviated by a comprehensive insurance program.
+The CNA/Victor O. Schinnerer program has recently issued IPD specific insurance for designers.
+As this paper is being written, several larger IPD projects are obtaining comprehensive IPD OCIP (Owner Controlled Insurance Program) products, but final details are not known.
+OCIPs will be commonly used on larger IPD projects as they simplify liability waiver and allocation.